freedomotic/fd-developer-manual/docs/source/getting-started/hello-world.rst

 Add a GUI to the plugin
 -----------------------

-To add a graphical interface you must create a Jframe and link it to the plugin in ``onStart()`` with the following code
+To add a graphical interface, you must create a Jframe and link it to the plugin in ``onStart()`` with the following code:

 .. code:: java

         gui = new PluginJFrame();

-To open the GUI right click on the plugin icon.
+To open the GUI, right-click on the plugin icon.